Peter v. NantKwest, Inc.

 Peter v.
 NantKwest Inc., 589 U.S. ___ (2019), was a United States Supreme Court case from the October 2019 term.

-In a unanimous opinion, the Supreme Court ruled that the United States Patent and Trademark Office (USPTO) was not entitled to be reimbursed for attorney's fees from patent applicants who file appeals against USPTO decisions.
+In a unanimous opinion, the Supreme Court ruled that the United States Patent and Trademark Office (USPTO) was not entitled to be reimbursed for attorney's fees from patent applicants, who file appeals against USPTO decisions.

-The case reinforced the application of the American rule, a default principle in United States law which states that, in a lawsuit, each party is responsible for paying its own attorney's fees unless there is a legal or contractual requirement that says otherwise.
+The case reinforced the application of the American rule, a default principle in United States law which states that, in a lawsuit, each party is responsible for paying its own attorney's fees, unless there is a legislative or contractual requirement that says otherwise.

 This case attracted attention from many intellectual property and law associations, many of whom (including the American Bar Association) filed friend-of-the-court briefs arguing against the government's request for attorney's fees from the plaintiff.

 Case history

 In December 2001, a doctor named Hans Klingemann filed a patent application for a new method of treating cancer using natural killer cells.
 The patent application concerned a method that used a specific cell line of natural killer cells called NK-92.
 He then assigned the patent rights to NantKwest, Inc., California-based immunotherapy firm that is a subsidiary of NantWorks.

-In 2010, the USPTO issued a final denial of the patent, claiming that Klingemann's method was "obvious" and not worthy of being patented.
-The patent examiners noted that medical researchers had, since the 1980s and 1990s, known that natural killer cells could combat cancer cells and that Klingemann's patent application was insufficiently novel to receive a patent.
+In 2010, the USPTO issued a final denial of the patent, claiming that Klingemann's method was "obvious" and, thus, denied a patent on it.
+The patent examiners noted that medical researchers had, since the 1980s and 1990s, known that natural killer cells could combat cancer cells, and that Klingemann's patent application was insufficiently novel to receive a patent.

 NantKwest appealed the decision internally to the Patent Trial and Appeal Board (then known as the Board of Patent Appeals and Interferences), which is the internal USPTO administrative board that reviews decisions by USPTO's patent examiners.
 The Board of Patent Appeals and Interferences upheld the denial in 2013.
 NantKwest decided to file its appeal in the District Court under section 145 of the Patent Act, which allows dissatisfied patent applicants to file their appeal in the Eastern District of Virginia, rather than the Federal Circuit (which normally hears appeals of decisions by government agencies).
 As a district court, the Eastern District of Virginia has original jurisdiction, which allows the litigants to introduce new evidence not considered by the Board of Patent Appeals.
 This is in contrast to the Federal Circuit, which as an appellate court can only consider evidence that was in the record reviewed by the Board of Patent Appeals.